corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 }
 ```

 Most of the complexity in here revolves around interaction between state and persistence.
 At first initialization revolves around retrieving events from the event store, and reconstructing the aggregate state using those entries.
-Note that
+Note that the aggregate handler has no concept of rehydration and persistence, and as such we're just tacking this onto the evaluate and apply meth